The internet has drastically changed the advertising industry, and it continues to evolve as new technology and platforms are released.

-“Advertising on the internet has become a double-edged sword: There are more platforms and places to advertise than ever before, but at the same time, consumers are being shown so much advertising throughout the day that it takes something special to grab their attention," said Halli Bruton, content and social media account executive with Burdette Ketchum.
+“Advertising on the internet has become a double-edged sword,” said Halli Bruton, content and social media account executive with Burdette Ketchum.
+“There are more platforms and places to advertise than ever before, but at the same time, consumers are being shown so much advertising throughout the day that it takes something special to grab their attention.”

 Automation has found its place in nearly all facets of the internet, and advertising is no different.
-The internet is a large net of data and information on consumers, and there’s no way advertisers can browse all that data to build profiles of their ideal customers.
-Algorithms are essential for analyzing that info and putting it to use.
+The internet provides a large data set on consumers, and there’s no way advertisers can manually browse through all that information to build profiles of their ideal customers.
+Algorithms are essential for analyzing that material and putting it to use.

 Many advertising networks now include native advertising packages, offering opportunities for sponsored articles that blend in with the rest of a platform’s content.

-“Everything on the internet is branded, whether consumers realize it or not.
-It has been proven to be more effective than other forms on the internet," Bruton said.
-"Advertisers are expected to provide content that is engaging and either entertaining or insightful.”
+“Everything on the internet is branded, whether consumers realize it or not,” Bruton said.
+“It has been proven to be more effective than other forms on the internet.
+Advertisers are expected to provide content that is engaging and either entertaining or insightful.”

 “The internet has allowed good, creative advertising to be more effective, because it’s easier than ever to find and track the target audience for optimal effectiveness,” Bruton said.
 “However, if the advertising is bad, it won’t matter how well the audience has been targeted.”

 Andreas Rivera contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.